sodadata/docs/soda-cloud/anomaly-dashboard.md

 1. If you have Admin, Manager, or Editor [rights]({% link soda-cloud/roles-and-rights.md %}) to a dataset, navigate to the **Datasets** dashboard, then open the dataset to which you wish to activate an anomaly dashboard.
 2. Navigate to the **Anomalies** tab where a message appears that advises you that the anomaly dashboard has not been activated for this dataset.
 Click **Activate**.
 3. Follow the guided steps and carefully read the warning about the changes to any existing profiling you have configured for the data source (see below).
-If you accept the permanent changes, click to proceed.
+If you accept the permanent changes, specify the time of day you wish to run the daily anomaly scan, then proceed.
+><hr>
-> <i>To activate the Anomaly Dashboard for this data source, Soda creates a new, dedicated scan definition that runs dataset discovery, profiling, and anomaly detection on a daily schedule.
-With this activation, be aware that:</i>
+> To activate the anomaly dashboard for this dataset, Soda creates a new, dedicated scan definition for its data source that runs dataset discovery, profiling, and anomaly detection on a daily schedule.
+With this activation, be aware that:
-* <i>Soda moves your existing dataset [discovery and profiling]({% link soda-cl/profile.md %}) configurations from this data source’s default scan definition to the new scan definition to indicate which datasets the Anomaly Dashboard should profile.</i>
+* Soda moves your existing dataset [discovery and profiling]({% link soda-cl/profile.md %}) configurations from this data source’s default scan definition to the new scan definition to indicate which datasets the anomaly dashboard should profile.
-* <i>Any [automated monitoring]({% link soda-cl/automated-monitoring.md %}) checks you previously configured for this data source cease to exist; the new scan definition runs all automated anomaly detection checks.</i>
+* Any [automated monitoring]({% link soda-cl/automated-monitoring.md %}) checks you previously configured for any datasets this data source cease to exist; the new scan definition runs all automated anomaly detection checks.
+><hr>
 4. After approximately five days, during which Soda's machine learning studies your data, you can return to the **Anomalies** tab on the **Dataset** page to view the issues Soda automatically detected.
 5. (Optional) Consider setting up a notification for any of the automated anomaly detection checks in the dashboard; see [Add anomaly notification](#add-anomaly-notifications).
 6. (Optional) If you wish, you can adjust the time of day that the daily anomaly detection scan definition runs to collect its measurements.
 To do so, navigate to the **Scans** dashboard, then, for the scan definition that runs daily for your anomaly dashboard updates, click the stacked dots at right and select **Edit Scan Definition**.
 Adjust the time of day as you wish, then **Save**.